beeware/beeware/docs/tutorial/tutorial-7.rst

    while we are waiting for the response from the network, the app can release control to the event loop.

+Toga allows you to use regular methods or asynchronous co-routines as handlers;
-Toga handles everything else that is needed to make the app fully asynchronous.
+Toga manages everything behind the scenes to make sure the handler is invoked or awaited as required.

 If you save these changes and re-run the app (either with ``briefcase dev`` in development mode, or by updating and re-running the packaged app), there won't